 But I don't think that's how God works.
 Ever since Noah's time, God said, "I promise not to erase you and start over.
 I'm going to work with what I've got."
 God may regret that decision at times, but it was a promise, and God always keeps God's promises.
 A new heaven and a new earth.
 I don't think this is about replacement; I think it's about renewal.
 Because the God I worship is in the salvage business, and God loves us enough to believe that we - and this old earth - can be salvaged.
-God's not done with us yet.
+God is stubbornly hopeful about us and God's not done with us yet.
 God's not ready to flush us away and start over.
 This isn't about replacement; it's about renewal.

-So instead of just sitting back and waiting for God to send us a replacement heaven and earth, maybe God is calling us to work toward the renewal of our current heaven and earth, because Heaven is already here with us, hand-delivered by a baby in a manger in Bethlehem.
+So instead of just sitting back and waiting for God to send us a replacement heaven and earth, maybe God is calling us to work toward the renewal of our current heaven and earth.
+Because Heaven is already here with us, hand-delivered as a baby born in a manger in Bethlehem.
 Maybe God is saying to us, "Why are you looking up?
 What are you waiting for?
 I'm already here!
 Heaven is here!"
-Maybe our role as followers of Christ isn't to sit around waiting to get to Heaven, maybe our role is to show people the evidence that Heaven is already here among us, evidence that God has already moved into the neighborhood and Christ is alive.
+Maybe our call as followers of Christ isn't to sit around waiting to get to Heaven, maybe our call is to show people the evidence that Heaven is already here among us, evidence that God has already moved into the neighborhood and Christ is alive.

 That's easier said than done, isn't it?
-If we could all just get along, the world would be fixed any everyone would have a place to live and enough food to eat.
+If we could all just get along, the world would be fixed and everyone would have a place to live and enough food to eat.
 But the possibility of we broken humans fixing this world seems utterly impossible, doesn't it?
 I struggle to think of anything we agree on these days.
 Wouldn't it be easier if God just swooped in, waved a magic wand, and fixed everything for us?
 Sure it would.
 But God didn't create us to rescue us.
 God created us and empowered us with free will to make the choices that would either bring life or bring death.
 In many ways, we have chosen death.
 But that doesn't mean we're not capable of choosing life, of helping make Heaven real here on earth.
-God has given us that power!

 While I was in seminary, my church in Indiana took a mission trip to North Carolina to help after a hurricane.
-We were assigned to one particular house and spent the week restoring this structure, replacing drywall and mopping floors and cleaning out the pool, making it habitable again for the mom and dad and son who lived there.
-At dinner our last night, the boy stood on a chair and said, "Thank you for fixing my home for me."
+We were assigned to one particular house and spent the week replacing drywall and mopping floors and cleaning out the pool, making it habitable again for the mom and dad and son who lived there.
+At the end of the week, the home had been restored and the pool that was once filled with filthy flood waters was now a sparkly crystal clear.
+At dinner our last night, as we enjoyed some Carolina barbecue, the young boy got our attention and stood on a chair and said, "Thank you for fixing my home for me."
+Renewal.
 God has moved into the neighborhood.
 Heaven is here!